 One week before, I had some fever and cough problem for which the doctor suggested a chest x-ray, sputum culture, and sensitivity test and give some antibiotic courses for five days.
 Currently, I am fine, with no fever or chest pain.
 Only some coughing is there.
-On examining lung x-ray, the doctor suggested for CT chest plain and contrast.
+On examining lung x-ray, the doctor suggested for computed tomography (CT) chest plain and contrast.
 Below are the finding of the CT scan of the chest.
 Same I am uploading for details.
 Now the doctor is suggesting for bronchoscopy for further diagnosis.
 I am not sure whether to go for it as it is an expensive process.
 A lot of diagnoses are already done (x-ray, tests, CT scan, etc).
 But I do not much faith in hospital or doctor, as I feel, he is making money from all tests and I am feeling fine, with no problem, as the problem for which I had gone to the doctor is cured.
 I want your advice, whether bronchoscopy is required or not?
 Or refer me some alternative treatment or medicine or precaution.

 Was this answer helpful?

 Same symptoms doesn’t mean you have the same problem.
 Consult a doctor now!

 She was advised that after several examinations that she has a form of cancer ...
 The information that we were provided with was that they were unable to ascertain where or how severe the cancer Read full